MicrosoftDocs/azure-devops-docs/docs/work/reference/specify-work-item-form-controls.md

 ### Add a checkbox or Boolean field

 >[!NOTE]
-><b>Feature availability:</b>The Boolean data type is supported for Hosted XML (Team Services) and for On-Premises XML, for TFS 2017.2 and later versions.
+><b>Feature availability:</b>The Boolean data type is supported for Hosted XML (VSTS) and for On-Premises XML, for TFS 2017.2 and later versions.

 Use the following syntax to add a Boolean field within the **FIELDS** section of the WIT definition.